forsakenyaoi/forsakenyaoi/README.md

-do not take my username seriously, i do not ship anyone there.

 guaranteed permission to block this account if you hold a grudge against me or if you don't want a free follow!